Xenodimensional/Birdfingers-Package-Manager/README.md

 - Python **3.8+**
 - Internet access for **PyPI** searches/version lists
 - For embedded Python: write access to the folder if you want to enable `site-packages`

 ---

+Unzip into your embeeded python folder or venv (where the python executable is located) and open index.html for help and also to launch the package manager.

+---